ManimCommunity/manim/CONTRIBUTING.md

    ![pull-requests-example-manim-community](./readme-assets/pull-requests.PNG)

+10. Once a PR is submitted, it will required at least two approving code reviews from community developers, as well as all tests passing.
+It is very likely that you will be asked to edit or modify your PR in one way or another during this process.
+This is not an indictment of your work, but rather a strong signal that the dev community wants to merge your changes!

 Note: before submitting a PR please make sure that you update the docstrings of any methods, classes, or modules that your PR modifies, if necessary.